MasterJedi2014/MPMB-WotC-Subclasses-for-UA-Classes/README.md

   - Updated the *FToD* Drakewarden with the fixes made to it in v13.1.13 of the sheet
 - **2024-05-10:**
   - Added subclasses for the Fighter, Sorcerer, Warlock, & Wizard now that the script for *UA23PT7* is complete
+- **2024-05-11:**
+  - I seem to have messed up the code for the Theurgy Wizard (UA:TF) & Favored Soul Sorcerer (UA:MC), so those have been disabled until I can figure out how to fix them.

 **Known Bugs:**
 - No known bugs at this time.
 Will update when any are found.